Chiral Gravitational Waves in Palatini Chern-Simons: Introduction

 In addition, we analyze some of the physical predictions of Palatini CS, focusing on the propagation of GWs on an expanding Universe.
 In particular, we analyze linear tensor cosmological perturbations and we first find that the connection does not carry independent tensor degrees of freedom, and thus we can obtain a closed system of equations for the two GW polarizations, just like in the metric CS model.
 Nevertheless, the details of these equations differ from those in the metric CS model, which means that they predict a different phenomenology.

 More concretely, in both Palatini and metric CS the two GW polarizations propagate differently due to parity breaking.
-However, this parity breaking is exhibited only as an amplitude birefringence effect (which changes the relative amplitude of the two polarizations) in the metric CS model \cite{Alexander:2007kv, Yunes:2010yf, Yagi:2017zhb, Okounkova:2021xjv}.
-Instead, in Palatini CS we find the presence of velocity birefringence (which changes the relative phase of the two polarizations due to modified dispersion relations) in addition to amplitude birefringence.
+However, this parity breaking is exhibited only as an amplitude birefringence effect (which changes the relative amplitude of the two polarizations) in the metric CS model \cite{Lue:1998mq, Alexander:2007kv, Yunes:2010yf, Yagi:2017zhb, Okounkova:2021xjv}.
+Instead, in Palatini CS we find the presence of velocity birefringence (which changes the relative phase of the two polarizations due to modified dispersion relations) in addition to amplitude birefringence---see \cite{Zhao:2019xmm} for a discussion on velocity and amplitude birefringence of GWs in different gravity models.
 Furthermore, we find that the specific way in which amplitude birefringence happens in the Palatini and metric CS models is different in general.

 In this paper we also discuss the prospects for constraining Palatini CS in the context of late-time cosmology.
 An initial constraint on amplitude birefringence has been obtained from the binary black hole mergers detected by LIGO/Virgo \cite{Okounkova:2021xjv}, and future binary neutron star mergers with electromagnetic counterparts could test this effect even further \cite{Yunes:2010yf}.
 We find that when the deviations from GR are small (i.e.\ the Chern-Simons interaction is small) then these constraints apply to both metric and Palatini CS since they both make the same prediction on amplitude birefringence at leading order.